Philips Design, Director, Pune Branch, India

 He started out by handling packaging graphics and visual design on the products, which proved a useful skillset as his sensitivity towards the finer details of a product was honed.

-After 4th year he was sent to Netherlands for training.
-During which he learnt advanced sketching skills, design process, he was also allowed to attend departmental meetings, attend management development programs, he was also allowed to study the local culture and design trends during that time.
+After 4th year he was sent to the Netherlands for training.
+During which he learnt advanced sketching skills and the design process, he was also allowed to attend departmental meetings, attend management development programs, he was also allowed to study the local culture and design trends during that time.

 Ashok Panwalkar in Netherlands during training